Mera Peak at 6,476m is situated to the south of Mt. Everest. It was first climbed on May 20, 1953 by Col. Jimmy Roberts and Sen Tenzing.

 “TODAY IS YOUR DAY!
 YOUR MOUNTAIN IS WAITING, SO… GET ON YOUR WAY!”

-- All internal transportation in private vehicle
+- All airport transfers and internal transportation in private vehicle

 - Welcome dinner.